anyaevostinar/anyaevostinar.github.io/classes/257-f23/project-3-frontend.md

 ## Addendums

 For mastery, your website needs to be complete, polished, and cohesive.
+If you don't feel strong in design, it can be a simple and clean design, but it should look professional.